streamich/portable-example/README.md

     portable.js layer

 In `./dist` folder you will see a `.json` file containing the files you included in your layer.
-Now lets use that layer to create a web app, add to your `portable.js` bundle definition:
+Now lets use that layer to create a web app, add to your `portable.js` a bundle definition:

 ```javascript
 module.exports = {